stranger80/YagnaSharpApi/YagnaSharpApi/README.md

 ## ToDo list

-- Implement cancellation token in "collect" methods with long timeouts
+- (DONE) Implement cancellation token in "collect" methods with long timeouts
   - Api clients
   - Repository classes
-- Implement Subscription Entity CollectOffers()
+- (DONE) Implement Subscription Entity CollectOffers()
-- Implement the proposal entity Respond() and Reject()
+- (DONE) Implement the proposal entity Respond() and Reject()
+- (DONE) Refactor the offer finding code to be part of MarketStrategy
 - Implement AgreementPool
   - including also the Agreement negotiation/confirmation
 - Implement ActivityRepository